 In 2014, at a conference attended by representatives from 11 National Cancer Centres from Asia, held in Goyang South Korea, the representative of each country, namely Singapore, Bangladesh, China, Indonesia, Japan, South Korea, Malaysia, Mongolia, Nepal, Turkey and Vietnam, pledged to support the initiatives pushing for Tobacco-Free Generation 2000, by encouraging their respective governments to forbid the sale of tobacco products to any person born in, or after the year 2000.

-16th World Conference on Tobacco of Health 2015 (Abu Dhabi, UAE)
+16th World Conference on Tobacco or Health 2015 (Abu Dhabi, UAE)

-On the 18th of March 2015, Dr Margaret Chan, Director General of the World Health Organization, approved of Tobacco-Free Generation notion, in response to a question from the floor during the High Level Ministerial Plenary Session – Tobacco Control and Non-Communicable Disease.
+On the 18th of March 2015, Dr Margaret Chan, Director General of the World Health Organization, approved of the Tobacco-Free Generation notion, in response to a question from the floor during the High Level Ministerial Plenary Session – Tobacco Control and Non-Communicable Diseases.

 “The Tobacco Free Generation must be supported very strongly, VERY STRONGLY”.[Director General WHO, Dr Margaret Chan], [16th World Conference on Tobacco or Health 2015], Opening Plenary Session.

-Besides these conferences, there have been a growing number of conferences where TFG have been repeatedly cited.
-In Tasmania, there is an increasing number of public organisations, councils and other bodies formally endorsing support for TFG.
-It is undergoing further parliamentary reviews after being debated at the Tasmanian Parliament.
+Besides these conferences, there have been a growing number of conferences where TFG has been repeatedly cited.
+In Tasmania, there is an increasing number of public organisations, councils and other bodies formally endorsing TFG.
 TFG has been endorsed by the British Medical Association in 2014 and also cited in the New York Times in 2013.

 Professor Ruth Malone [“Tobacco endgames: what they are and are not, issues for tobacco control strategic planning and possible US scenario”] “Tobacco Control”.
 Commentary. ‘’Tobacco Control’’ 2013;22:i42-i44